im-open/is-actor-team-member/README.md

 ## TODOs <!-- omit in toc -->

 - README.md
-  - [ ] Update the Inputs section with the correct action inputs
-  - [ ] Update the Outputs section with the correct action outputs
   - [ ] Update the Usage Example section with the correct usage
-- package.json
-  - [ ] Update the `name` with the new action value
-- src/main.js
-  - [ ] Implement your custom javascript action
-- action.yml
-  - [ ] Fill in the correct name, description, inputs and outputs
-- .prettierrc.json
-  - [ ] Update any preferences you might have
-- CODEOWNERS
-  - [ ] Update as appropriate
 - Repository Settings
-  - [ ] On the *Options* tab check the box to *Automatically delete head branches*
-  - [ ] On the *Options* tab update the repository's visibility (must be done by an org owner)
-  - [ ] On the *Branches* tab add a branch protection rule
-    - [ ] Check *Require pull request reviews before merging*
-    - [ ] Check *Dismiss stale pull request approvals when new commits are pushed*
-    - [ ] Check *Require review from Code Owners*
-    - [ ] Check *Require status checks to pass before merging*
-    - [ ] Check *Require branches to be up to date before merging*
-    - [ ] Add `build` to the list of required status checks.
-This will need to be done after the first `build` workflow runs.
-    - [ ] Check *Do not allow bypassing the above settings*
-  - [ ] On the *Manage Access* tab add the appropriate groups
 - About Section (accessed on the main page of the repo, click the gear icon to edit)
   - [ ] The repo should have a short description of what it is for
   - [ ] Add one of the following topic tags: